joerocklin/joerocklin.github.io/_posts/2014-08-25-Coffee-Care-Packages.md

 ## Fresh Coffee

 In all cases, buy coffee fresh.
-Buy just what your going to need for between one to three weeks, use it, then buy more.
+Buy just what you're going to need for between one to three weeks, use it, then buy more.
 Coffee is a perishable good and will go rancid quite quickly.
 Most quality roasters will ship orders within a day or so of roasting.
 By the time it reaches your door it will be ready for use.

 If it's possible, find a quality roaster in your area.
 If you're lucky enough to have more than one nearby, check out a few of them.
 Talk to them about what their goals are for their roasts.
 Ask if you can do a cupping with them sometime to learn more.